ironhack-labs/lab-wiki-countries/README.md

 ```

-### Iteration 2 | Create the all application
+### Iteration 2 | Create the entire application

 Everything is in the title.
-Good luck :)
+Good luck :smile:

+In this case you only need a `Switch` to either show the `CountryDetail`
+component or show nothing.
+Your `App` component should **always** show the list of countries.

+Happy coding! :heart: